HIGH-QUALITY EVIDENCE-INFORMED CONTENT

 GPA eLearning in Acute Care

-See column at left for a synopsis of GPA eLearning.
+What is GPA eLearning?
+See column at left for a synopsis.

 Qualitative findings of a study to evaluate dementia education for emergency department staff.
 Schindel Martin, L., McLelland, V.C., Wilding, L., Ryan, D.P., Lee, J., Cowan, D., Julian, P. (2017).
 Oral presentation at the 19th Biennial Conference of the Canadian Gerontological Nursing Association (CGNA), Ottawa, ON.